microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md

     ![Screenshot showing how to create the GitHub PAT](./img/github_PAT11.png)

+    > **NOTE: GitHub fine-grained access tokens are a beta feature of GitHub and may be subject to change in user experience or functionality.**

     > **NOTE: The token shown in the above screenshot is a placeholder value for example purposes only and not a working token.**

 - [Install or update Azure CLI to version 2.49.0 or above](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
 Use the following command to check your current installed version.